 - Observe and record manhole overflow (with cover removed) Completely remove manhole cover from overflowing manhole and measure height of water above the manhole frame.
-The height of flow should be measured at various locations around the frame with an average of these measurements used to convert into flow rate based on Table A-1. - Observe and record manhole overflow (with cover in place) With the manhole cover in place, measure the height of overflow from the pick hole on the manhole.
-The height of the flow from the pick hole can be used to convert into flow rate based on Table A-2. - 3.
-Observe and record overflow of wastewater into controlled container If the overflow is being discharged to a storm sewer, and the overflow accounts for most of the flow into the storm sewer, it may be possible to measure the flow rate directly.
-This method is limited to flow rates of approximately 20 gallons per minute or less and requires a free discharging storm sewer with adequate space below the pipe invert to position a plastic bucket of known volume (two to five gallons).
-As the bucket of a known volume captures the discharge, a stopwatch is used to determine the length of time required to fill the bucket.
-All necessary safety precautions should be taken to prevent contact with raw sewage.
+The height of flow should be measured at various locations around the frame with an average of these measurements used to convert into flow rate based on Table A-1. - 2.
+Observe and record manhole overflow (with cover in place) With the manhole cover in place, measure the height of overflow from the pick hole on the manhole.
+The height of the flow from the pick hole can be used to convert into flow rate based on Table A-2. - Observe and record overflow of wastewater into controlled container If the overflow is being discharged to a storm sewer, and the overflow accounts for most of the flow into the storm sewer, it may be possible to measure the flow rate directly.

-Table R-1: Method 1 for Flow Rate Estimation
+Table A-1: Method 1 for Flow Rate Estimation